 How many times have you felt like everything in your life/body was going spectacularly wrong, only to realise the next day that it was all down to your period?
-Cramps and mood swings we all know about, but there’s a whole list of little, strange and sometimes surprising symptoms that can signal your period is on its merry way…
+Cramps and mood swings are period symptoms we all know about, but there’s a whole list of little, strange and sometimes surprising symptoms that can signal your period is coming…

 Here are 14 of the most universal signs your period is coming.
 All aboard the PMS Express!
 Destination: Tampon Town.